tarquin-the-brave/blog/content/posts/collecting-all-the-errors.md

 [`anyhow::Error`][anyhowerr] with the messages from each error in the collection of results on a new line in the error message.

-Looking at out example above:
+Looking at our example above:

 ```rust
 use beau_collector::BeauCollector as _;